usamanaem/SharePoint/README.md

 # SharePoint
-# SharePoint # This repository you will find helpful Admin scripts for your SharePoint environment
+# This repository you will find helpful Admin scripts for your SharePoint environment